SOTETO/heureka/readme.md

 #### Deployment
 Follow the upcoming steps to create your production environment:
 1. `bash ./heureka`
-2. `dev prod` to enter the production environment of the CLI
+2. `prod` to enter the production environment of the CLI
 3. `up`
 4. Create an account by using the registration view on `http://localhost`.
 5. Use `admin` to grant admin rights to your newly created user.